amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

 * `"plot time history`" [bool] produces an ASCII file with the time history.
 Default is `"false`".

-* `"algebraic water content balance`" [bool] uses algebraic correction to enforce consistency of water content and Darcy fluxes.
+* `"algebraic water storage balance`" [bool] uses algebraic correction to enforce consistency of water storage and Darcy fluxes.
 It leads to a monotone transport.
 Default is *false*.

 .. code-block:: xml